akasunic/SharpQuill/README.md

 # Mini projects built on SharpQuill

-Please see Joan Charmant's SharpQuill for the original code and documentation.
+Please see Joan Charmant's SharpQuill for the original code and documentation; this repository is forked from SharpQuill.
 [SharpQuill by Joan Charmant](https://github.com/JoanCharmant/SharpQuill)
-These are just mini spaghetti code projects to help automate certain aspects of [Quill](https://quill.art/) (VR art and illustration tool for Quest/Rift) creation.
+This repo is basically a bunch of mini spaghetti code projects to help automate certain aspects of [Quill](https://quill.art/) (VR art and illustration tool for Quest/Rift) creation.
 Built using SharpQuill.
 Most are broken or experimental/partially finised.
-A few (below) are somewhat usable as is.
-Some projects are still very messy and not well commented--I may fix that eventually.
+A few (mentioned below) are somewhat usable as is.
+But some of these are still very messy and not well commented--I may fix that eventually.

 Please reach out if you'd like access to standalone versions of any of the mini apps, happy to share if there's interest.